 That is entirely up to you.
 Most volunteers stay for a period of one to six months.
 It usually takes a month for both volunteers and interns to get to know the museum, the work and the city and for us to understand capabilities and educational needs of everyone.
-We will then try to get you involved more specific projects, always keeping in mind your preferences.
+We will then try to get you involved in more specific projects, while keeping your preferences in mind.

 • Where is the Volunteer Service office located?

-The office is in the main Winter Palace courtyard on the left side, looking to the visitor entrance.
+The office is in the main Winter Palace courtyard on the left side of the main entrance, looking to the visitor entrance.
 There is a small staircase leading to a green door, which is the entrance to the office.
-We are open from 10.30 a.m. until 6 p.m., Tuesday-Saturday.
+We are open from 10.30 a.m. until 6 p.m., Tuesday-Friday.

 • What about the work schedule?

 Our schedule is extremely flexible, as it depends on the needs of our departments.
-Keep in mind that the volunteers could work every day from Tuesday to Sunday (newly arrived candidates: Tuesday-Saturday).
+Keep in mind that the volunteers can work every day from Tuesday to Friday.

 • How many hours do I have to work?